 The loop trail begins behind the visitor center and highlights how habitat types differ with changing elevation and moisture conditions.
 The effects of invasive species on indigenous plants and trees, like the Eastern Hemlock, are also noticeable on the trail.
 About halfway along your hike, a side trail will lead to the ruins of an iron ore mine that was operational in the late 1800s., during a time when iron ore mining was a prominent industry in the area.
 Most of the mine shaft has caved in over the years, so entry is prohibited for safety reasons.
 As you near the mine site, you will notice the scarred landscape containing mine test holes and rail cart pathways that can be viewed from a trailside platform deck.
-Upon arriving to the mine site, you will find steps that lead down to the entrance where miners and carts loaded with iron-rich rock once came and went.
+Upon arriving to the mine site, you will find steps that lead down to the entrance where miners and carts loaded with an iron-rich rock once came and went.

 Turkey Trot Trail (.25 miles) - MODERATE TO STRENUOUS – PINK

 This trail begins at the cabin overflow parking lot and ends at the top of the ridge.
 It serves as an access point from the cabin area to the Forest Road Trail and Moonshiners Run Trail.

 Tom Gray Trail (.4 miles) - EASY – WHITE

 This self-guided nature hike mostly follows the Doe River.
 Informational brochures are available at the Campground Check-In Station.

 Riverside Trail (.5 miles) - EASY – WHITE